shadecoredev/RealmshadeData/README.md

         UI_PLAY,"Spielen"
         ...
     ```
-    Make sure to not to add or remove any lines.
+    Make sure to not add or remove any lines.
 The resulting CSV must contain the exact same line count as the original `english.csv`.
 4. To add a tranlation to individual items and events, open the directory `data/items` or `data/events`.
 Each subdirectory contains a JSON file with a key `translation` at the botton of the file.
 The English name for any item and event is the file name capitalized.
 Add a new key with your locale, same that you use in CSV file.
 Example `apple.json`:
     ```json